vincentasVilk/MrMeeseeksProject/README.md

  _Rick is trying to improve Mr. Meeseeks Box, but he doesn't have time to make changes as he's busy on his space adventures!_

 _Rick decided that he needs an application so he could direct his garage chores directly to the box via an API.
-Then the application should use the the box to spawn Mr. Meeseeks and assigns chores to them._
+Then the application should use the box to spawn Mr. Meeseeks and assigns chores to them._

 <img width="604" alt="Screenshot 2022-06-25 at 12 48 15" src="https://user-images.githubusercontent.com/70482769/175768359-7a477cde-5e7e-4b4d-ad34-e0dd40458d25.png">